 Generously butter a five- to seven-quart slow cooker.
 Add the oats, 4 cups water, and 1 teaspoon salt.
 Cook until the oatmeal is thick and tender: on low for four hours or on low for two hours followed by warm for six to seven hours.

 Put the bacon into a cold large skillet, and bring the heat to medium.
-Cook, flipping a couple times, until the bacon has rendered a lot of its fat and is deeply browned and crisp, about 10 minutes.
+Cook, flipping a couple of times, until the bacon has rendered a lot of its fat and is deeply browned and crisp, about 10 minutes.
 Drain on paper towels, and then coarsely chop.
-You can do this right before serving the oatmeal or the day before, in which case, store the crisped bacon in an airtight container in the refrigerator and bring it to room temperature before using.
+You can do this right before serving the oatmeal or the day before, in which case, store the crisped bacon in an airtight container in the refrigerator and bring it to room temperature before using it.